voborgus/lmru--tech/content/en/values/people.md

 ### 4. We give and request constructive feedback.

-* We prefer nonviolent communication.
+* We use nonviolent communication.
 * We discuss facts, not emotions or personality.

 #### Practices & rituals: